q3769/conseq4j/README.md

   ConcurrentSequencer conseq = new Conseq(10);
   ```

-### *Style 2:* Submit a task together with its sequence key, and directly use the conseq4j API as an executor service.
+### *Style 2:* Submit a task together with its sequence key, and directly use the conseq4j API as an executor service

 This API style bypasses the JDK ExecutorService API and, instead, services the submitted task directly.
 The same
 execution semantics holds: Tasks submitted with the same sequence key are executed in the same submission order; tasks